 AP NewsBreak: University head's email sparked ethics queries

 ANNAPOLIS, Md.
-(AP) — The email from Maryland's university system chancellor promoting a jewelry company's offer was so unusual, it prompted a top Virginia university official to write to an aide to Chancellor Robert Caret, questioning its authenticity.
+(AP) — The email from Maryland's university system chancellor promoting a jewelry company's charm bracelets was so unusual, it prompted a top Virginia university official to write to an aide to Chancellor Robert Caret, questioning its authenticity.

 The 2017 email also triggered a chain of events that led to a grievance over alleged retaliation by Caret and a settlement signed by the chancellor, according to emails and documents obtained by The Associated Press.